MSU Billings Catalog

 Department: NAS/PS/SOCL

-CJUS 362 Critical Issues in Policing.
+CJUS 320 Critical Issues in Corrections.
 3 Credits

 Term Typically Offered: Spring

 3cr.
 Examines a variety of critical issues in policing and law enforcement.
-Students will be encouraged to think critically about these topics and to use academic skills to investigate the relationship between police and citizens in democratic societies.
+Encourages students to think critically about these topics and use academic skills to investigate the relationship between police and citizens in democratic societies.

 Lecture Hours 3